 Kare-Kare (Oxtail Stew with Peanut Butter)

-Maybe some people will find this dish wacky in some ways, but this is a must try for those who want to sample, what is for me, one of the best stew’s you would ever have.
+Maybe some people will find this dish wacky in some ways, but this is a must try for those who want to sample, what is for me, one of the best stew’s you could ever have.
 And hey, maybe your kids would love it too since one of the essential ingredients in making this thing is peanut butter.
 Yeap!
 You read that right, peanut butter.

 I really don’t know what the word “kare-kare” means, so I won’t try explaining it to you and don’t ask me, alright?